awsdocs/amazon-vpc-network-administrator-guide/doc_source/customer-gateway-windows-2012.md

 1. In the **Auto\-assign Public IP** list, ensure that the setting is set to **Disable**\.

 1. Choose **Next** until you get to the** Step 6: Configure Security Group** page\.
-You can either select an existing security group that you configured in [ Step 1: Create a VPN Connection and Configure Your VPC](#cgw-win2012-create-vpn), or you can create a new security group and ensure that it has a rule that allows all ICMP traffic from the IP address of your Windows server\.
+You can select an existing security group that you configured in [ Step 1: Create a VPN Connection and Configure Your VPC](#cgw-win2012-create-vpn)\.
+Or, you can create a new security group and ensure that it has a rule that allows all ICMP traffic from the IP address of your Windows server\.

 1. Complete the rest of the steps in the wizard, and launch your instance\.

 1. On the **Instances** page, select your instance\.
-Get the private IP address in the **Private IPs** field on the details pane\.
+For **Private IPs**, note the private IP address on the details pane\.

 Connect to or log on to your Windows server, open the command prompt, and then use the `ping` command to ping your instance using its private IP address; for example: